 A proposal to form an ad hoc group on VVC conformance with a charter to define requirements and timeline for VVC conformance is presented in JVET-P0388.
 This contribution proposes a preliminary list of features and bit streams which could be used as a starting point for the activities of the proposed ad hoc group.

+The -v2 version of this document provides an attachment with a draft output conformance document, based upon side activity discussion.